spcl/FBLAS/evaluation/cpu_programs/README.md

     macro at the compilation stage
  - the Makefile contains the location of Mammut Library and MKL compilation flag.
 Please edit them according to your setup.

+Every host program accepts, among the other, the number of runs to execute and produces the averaged execution time, as well as confidence intervals.